New Advisor Training Curriculum

 New Advisor Training Curriculum: Phase 1

 New advisors are required to complete Phase 1 of the New Advisor Training Curriculum within 30-60 days of starting their advising position.
 The majority of the training courses are available asynchronously online and can be completed at your own pace.
-Check out the New Advisor Training Curriculum: Phase 1 handout for the course sequencing and descriptions for all twelve required courses.
+Check out the New Advisor Training Curriculum: Phase 1 handout for the course sequencing and descriptions for all thirteen required courses.

 Completion of Phase 1 automatically satisfies the Level 1: Bronze of the SSA Certificate, Advisor Track.